Cryonite/info/README.md

 # info
 /info command for your fivem server
+(It only shows a message in your chat box, currently i'm working on a UI)

 ## U can use this script everywhere u want cause its a very simple script, so do what you want with it ;).